The Identity tab is bundled into Conversations, inside Talkdesk Workspace™, and appears automatically to agents during inbound calls.

 Note: In order to enroll a phone number, please make sure you set up the required components as per this article.

 Firstly, your agent will have to perform the authentication questions and collect the caller’s consent.
-Afterwards, by clicking on the Enroll button, your agent starts the enrollment process.
-After hanging up the call, the customer stays on the line and completes the operation.
+Afterward, by clicking on the Enroll button, the system starts the enrollment process.

 If the caller didn’t give consent to use voice biometrics, when the agent hangs up the call will follow the pre-configured call path.
 In case the customer outright said they refused, the agent will click on Refused.
 The refusal will be kept in the caller’s interactions list, and, when the agent hangs up, the call will follow its pre-defined flow.

 The agent can see a list of the “Last interactions” the caller had in previous calls by clicking on the Show details link.

 This also shows the Identity Caller ID, which is either the caller’s phone number or another identifier that was requested by an INPUT IVR when the call was initiated.
 This number can be an Account Number, a Driver’s license number, or another identifier that your agent will recognize.
 This number combined with the voice sample collected during the enrollment process is called the voiceprint, and it is used to compare against each time the caller authenticates.